Slow-Cooked Barbecue Ribs

 Slow Cooked Barbecue Ribs

 There is just something wonderful about slow-cooked barbecue ribs in the summertime.
-I've made my fair share of ribs over the years but this is the best method I've ever used.
+I've made my fair share of ribs over the years, but this is the best method I've ever used.

 Slow cooked ribs

 Fran picked up a small rack of back ribs for our local grocery store.
-It weighed almost 1.5 pounds which was perfect for both of us.
+It weighed almost 1.5 pounds, which was perfect for both of us.

 I prepared the ribs by removing the silver skin from the back.
 Then, I lightly rubbed olive oil on both sides.
 Next, I rubbed Penzeys Galena Street Rib & Chicken Rub generously on both sides.

 The rub is a Traditional Southern-style barbecue rub and is great on ribs and chicken.
-We use many of the Penzeys Spices when we cook but, you can use whatever rub you prefer.
+We use many of the Penzeys Spices when we cook, but you can use whatever rub you prefer.

 Grill Temp